Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Engineers use Kubernetes monitoring to continually track a Kubernetes environment's health, performance, security, and cost metrics.

-For example, engineers and finance can figure out where, when, and how Kubernetes costs are incurred.
-They can track Kubernetes costs, ensure high availability in service delivery, and more by monitoring Kubernetes properly.
+For example, engineers and finance can determine where, when, and how Kubernetes costs are incurred.
+By monitoring Kubernetes properly, they can track costs, ensure high availability in service delivery, and more.

-Many companies actually see their Kubernetes spend increase when they adopt its architecture to save costs, improve time-to-market, or for other reasons.
+Many companies actually see their Kubernetes spending increase when they adopt its architecture to save costs, improve time to market, or for other reasons.
 The most common reason for this is that they configure their architecture and then leave it to run without continuous and adequate Kubernetes cost management practices.

 Without proper monitoring, your company may accrue a set of Kubernetes architectural decisions that lead to cost overruns.